Lumiere is an arts and lights event featuring installations that illuminate Vancouver’s West End in winter. It’s outdoors, free and pretty to see.

 In 2023 the event ran from November 2nd until the 6th.

 It’s not a Christmas event per se, although it does usually take place just prior to the start of the holiday season.
 Lumiere does, however, involve Christmas-y lights.
 Last year there were also performances, workshops and parades to enjoy.
 2024 will likely be similar, although exact details are to be confirmed.

 Vancouver’s Lumiere Lights and Art

-For more details about the art installations, visit the Lumiere Vancouver website.
+For more details about the art installations and events, visit the Lumiere Vancouver website.